 We take each other’s best qualities and let them shine.
-This is what we love about our relationship.

-We met in 2003 while spending a night on the town.
+Our story began in 2003 while spending a night on the town.
 Eric just moved and was being shown his neighborhood.
 I was talking to a friend, who happened to know Eric’s roommate.
 We were immediately smitten.

 Our first date was to my best friend’s birthday party.
 Eric met my closest friends from college, which took some bravery!

 We married in Laguna Beach, surrounded by family and our closest friends.
-Our relationship is still filled with love, trust, laughter and adventure.
+Our relationship is filled with love, trust, laughter and adventure.

 We enjoy traveling.
 We spend summers seeking new adventures.
 We are lucky to have the ability to see the world and have new experiences.
 We also enjoy hiking, camping, and spending time with our nieces and nephews.
 Most of all, we enjoy spending quality time together at home.
 We are excited to share these experiences with our future children.

-After spending over 15 years together, we have a good understanding of why our relationship works.
+After spending 16 years together, we have a good understanding of why our relationship works.
 It takes more than sharing similar interests.
 We value each other.
 We love and support one another to make each other’s best qualities shine.
 We know we can trust and rely on one another, even when times are rough.

 We know we will be amazing parents.
 We are excited to share the good values instilled in us by our own families.
 We have a lot of love in this home to share.

 Our home is in a diverse and vibrant neighborhood in Brooklyn, NY.
 It was my dream as a kid to live on Sesame Street.
 Now, Sesame Street often chooses to film in our neighborhood and at the school nearby!

 We own a two bedroom co-op in a 16 unit building.
 Our building has a wonderful community.
 Several of the adults in our building were raised here.
 There are currently 8 children in our building who often play together.